 Port-wine stains are a kind of vascular birthmark, meaning that they're related to the skin's blood vessels.
 These birthmarks, including port-wine stains, are not caused by anything the mother does or doesn't do before or during her pregnancy.
 You can't prevent them.

 A port-wine stain happens when chemical signals in tiny blood vessels don't "turn off," and those blood vessels get bigger.
 The extra blood turns the skin red.
 Researchers found that port-wine stains start with the mutation of one specific gene.
 What causes this change in a developing baby's DNA still isn't clear.

-In about 1 out of every 20,000 babies, the same mutation that causes a port-wine stain causes Sturge-Weber syndrome, a condition that affects the brain.
+In about 3% of people who have a port wine stain on the face, this same mutation causes Sturge-Weber syndrome, a condition that affects the brain.
 People with this syndrome have seizures and eye problems.
 They may have weak muscles, migraines, and trouble learning.

 What Happens to Port-Wine Stains